scrtlabs/SecretNetwork/docs/dev/secret-contracts.md

 ##### `contract.rs`

 This file contains functions which define the available contract operations.
+The functions which all secret contracts contain will be: `init`, `handle`, and `query`.

 - `init`